Check if you need planning permission

 - Rights of way.

-You can view the full list of permissions to consider on the Planning Portal and you may find some of our planning advice notes useful when approaching your project.
+You can view the full list of permissions on the Planning Portal.
+You might also find some of our planning advice notes useful when planning your project.

-Remember, it’s your responsibility to seek planning permission and it should be granted before work begins.
+Remember, it’s your responsibility to get planning permission and it should be granted before work begins.

-If you’re not sure whether your project needs planning permission, get in touch and one of our planning officers will be happy to help.
+If you are still not sure if your project needs planning permission, get in touch and we'll be happy to help.